-NCAA bylaw 22.214.171.124 provides that when a student-athlete is pregnant and informs the sports medicine staff, her scholarship must remain in place for the remainder of the granting year so long as she does not voluntarily withdraw from her sport.
+NCAA bylaw 184.108.40.206 provides that when a student-athlete is pregnant and informs the sports medicine staff, the student-athlete scholarship must remain in place for the remainder of the granting year so long as student-athlete does not voluntarily withdraw from their sport.

 - Athletic-Related Financial Aid During Pregnancy

 The athletics department cannot refuse to renew a student’s athletic–related financial aid on the ground that the student is or was pregnant.
 However, pregnant student-athletes who receive athletic-related financial aid are advised that voluntary withdrawal from their sport may result in a loss of scholarship.

 This policy does not govern institutional grant-in-aid requirements.
 A pregnant student-athlete who is receiving an institutional scholarship should contact the financial aid office to determine whether or not the pregnancy affects the non-athletically related grant-in-aid.

 There are no forms associated with this policy and procedures.

 1. Title IX, Education Amendments of 1972 (Title 20 U.S.C.
 Sections 1681-1688)

 2. NCAA Division I Operating Bylaws 220.127.116.11 and 18.104.22.168